pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-24-regaining-our-sea-legs.md

 Then it was just a matter of a good briefing beforehand, waiting until the wind fell a bit, turning Vite & Rêves' bow against a fender and go full speed backwards, away from the pontoon.
 The crew on the other boat nodded approvingly, or so I imagine, busy as I was trying not to hit all the expensive targets around us.

 The wind was excellent.
-20 to 30 knots from over land --- small waves! --- and on the beam.
-I went in with full sails, but had to put a reef in the main because the autopilot couldn't handle the pressure.
+20 to 30 knots from over land --- small waves! --- and on the {{% explain "beam" "the side of the boat" %}}.
+I went in with full sails, but had to put a {{% explain "reef" "make the sail smaller by rolling it in or lowering it a bit" %}} in the main because the autopilot couldn't handle the pressure.
 When it gets overwhelmed, it just quits, protesting loudly with angry beeps.
 I apologized --- I really want to keep on good terms with the autopilot --- and balanced the sails a little better.

 It was another fast run.
 After a week of growing roots in a harbor, it felt very _lively_ to be on the water again.
 Vite & Rêves obviously enjoyed the free rein, whooshing over 10 knots regularly.